bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 ### Creating a logger

-Using [`log.New`](https://golang.org/src/log/log.go?s=2897:2953#L52), we can create our own custom loggers. `log.New` has the following signature:
+Using [log.New](https://golang.org/src/log/log.go?s=2897:2953#L52), we can create our own custom loggers. *log.New* has the following signature:

 ```go
 func New(out io.Writer, prefix string, flag int) *Logger
 ```

-Let's start with the `out` parameter.
-The key thing to note, is that the argument doesn't necessarily have to be a file or one of the standard streams such as `os.Stdout`- all it has to be, or rather do, is implement the `io.Writer` interface.
-Here is the `io.Writer` interface:
+Let's start with the *out* parameter.
+The key thing to note, is that the argument doesn't necessarily have to be a file or one of the standard streams such as *os.Stdout*- all it has to be, or rather do, is implement the *io.Writer* interface.
+Here is the *io.Writer* interface:

 ```go
 type Writer interface {